EvertonTomalok/temporal-poc/README.md

 ```

 The server will start on port `8081` and provides the following endpoints:
+- `GET /nodes` - Get all available nodes with schemas and information
 - `POST /start-workflow` - Start a new workflow
 - `POST /send-signal` - Send a signal to a running workflow